GeoModelLab/phenomenals/README.md

 Notes:

-    For daily data, only Tmax, Tmin, and Precipitation are strictly required.
+    For daily data, only Tmax, Tmin, Precipitation and Latitude are strictly required.
-    For hourly data, only Temperature, Precipitation, Hour, and DateTime are required.
+    For hourly data, only Temperature, Precipitation, Hour, DateTime and Latitude are required.
     If RelativeHumidity or Radiation are missing, they are automatically estimated using Tmax, Tmin, precipitation, and latitude.

 Example (daily):